-Street Trading Consents: The conditions attached to all Street Trading Consents stipulate that a Consent Holder shall not transfer, assign, sub-let or part with his interest or possession of a Street Trading Consent.
+- 17.5 Street Trading Consents: The conditions attached to all street trading consents stipulate that a Consent Holder shall not transfer, assign, sub-let or part with his interest or possession of a Street Trading Consent.
 The Consent Holder will normally be expected to be in attendance at his/her vehicle, van, trailer, stall, unit or other device used for street trading at all times when the Consent is valid.
-Consents are non-transferable and no sub-letting is permitted.

-Variation of conditions: The Council may at any time vary the conditions of a Street Trading Consent if it is considered necessary.

-Complaints: Consent Holders are expected to conduct themselves in a clean, honest and business like manner.
-Any complaint made by any person to the Consent Holder about their business must be referred to the Council's Licensing Unit as soon as possible after it is made.

-Display of Permits: The Street Trading Consent which details the permit holders name MUST be clearly displayed on the vehicle, van, trailer, stall or other device used for street trading.
+Consents are non-transferable and no sub-letting is permitted. - 17.6 Variation of conditions: The Council may at any time vary the conditions of a Street Trading Consent if it is considered necessary. - 17.7 Complaints: Consent holders are expected to conduct themselves in a clean, honest and business-like manner.
+Any complaint made by any person to the Consent Holder about their business must be referred to the Council's Licensing Unit as soon as possible after it is made. - 17.8 Display of Permits: The Street Trading Consent which details the permit holders name MUST be clearly displayed on the vehicle, van, trailer, stall or other device used for street trading.
 Failure to comply may result in consents being revoked or not renewed.
-The address of the consent holder, along with a photograph of themselves will be printed on the rear of the Consent issued and must be made available for inspection by the police or other authorised officers upon requested.

-Litter and Waste Disposal: Provision must be made for the proper disposal of waste.
+The address of the consent holder, along with a photograph of themselves will be printed on the rear of the Consent issued and must be made available for inspection by the police or other authorised officers upon requested. - 17.9 Litter and Waste Disposal: Provision must be made for the proper disposal of waste.
 There shall be no discharge to drains and no unauthorised depositing of either solid or liquid matter.
-Street traders should actively prevent windblown or other litter occurring and must not use public litter bins to dispose of their waste.

-Vehicles: are only permitted to stay within the town centre if they form part of the Street Trading Consent.
+Street traders should actively prevent windblown or other litter occurring and must not use public litter bins to dispose of their waste. - 17.10 Vehicles: are only permitted to stay within the town centre if they form part of the Street Trading Consent.
 Traders should be aware that some town centres are pedestrianised and that vehicle movement must therefore be kept to an absolute minimum.
-Every effort should be made to enter and leave the town centres before and after the area becomes busy and generally, vehicle movements for the unloading and loading of goods should not take place between the hours of 09.00hrs and 16.30hrs.

-It must be noted that the Street Trading Consent does not override existing Traffic Regulation Orders and all vehicles must be parked safely and not upon double yellow lines etc. If the vehicle does not form part of the Street Trading Consent then it must be legally parked elsewhere.

-It should be noted that if the vehicle itself is licensed, for example as an Ice Cream Van, then the Council may wish to ensure that the vehicle is taxed and has an appropriate MOT.

-Highways: It is not permitted under any circumstances to damage the highway, for example, by hammering into it to provide securing points.
+Every effort should be made to enter and leave the town centres before and after the area becomes busy and generally, vehicle movements for the unloading and loading of goods should not take place between the hours of 09.00hrs and 16.30hrs. - 17.11 It must be noted that the Street Trading Consent does not override existing Traffic Regulation Orders and all vehicles must be parked safely and not upon double yellow lines etc. If the vehicle does not form part of the Street Trading Consent then it must be legally parked elsewhere. - 17.12 If the vehicle itself is licensed, for example as an Ice Cream Van, then the Council may wish to ensure that the vehicle is taxed and has an appropriate MOT. - 17.13 Highways: It is not permitted under any circumstances to damage the highway, for example, by hammering into it to provide securing points.
 Further, it is not permitted to secure notices or advertising boards to street furniture or highway infrastructure by means of chains etc.

-Planning: All applicants are encouraged to seek advice from the Planning Department at the Council on the proposed location of their Pitch.
-Planning permission may be required and it should be noted that Street Trading Consent does not override the need for planning permission to be obtained.
+17.14 Planning: All applicants are encouraged to seek advice from the Planning Department on the proposed location of their Pitch.
+Street trading consent does not override the need for planning permission.
+More information at: DevelopmentControl@cannockchasedc.gov.uk